SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 The snp genome can be used as the input for megaCats.

 # parsingMegaCatsResults.py
-This takes the statistics from megaCats and interprets them.
+This takes the statistics from megaCats and interprets them: It requires the combined megaCats statistics, the file with the snp genomes (from gsAlignToMultipleAlign.py), the indexes also from gsAlignToMultipleAlign.py, a suffix to be added to the output file names, the reference annotated genome (.gb or .gbff).
+Optional commandline arguments are a flag to remove the sparce entries (according to megaCats), which is on by default, and the output directory, which is the current directory by default.
 It outputs a file of the significant snps that looks like the input megaCats stats.
 It also outputs two files for each metadata category: one looks at the genes that have the most snps in them; the other looks at each snp individually, ranks them by significance, and determines the gene that it is in.
 Both files look at the type of mutations that the snps provide.

 This program doesn't look at snps that aren't within a gene.